esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 >
 > Let's do a search for the keyword `climate` in [FAIR standards](https://fairsharing.org/standards/).
 >
-> 1. What metadata convention did you find?
+> 1. Which metadata convention did you find?
 > 2. Which file format does support the implementation of the metadata?
 > 3. What are other domains that use this convention?
 >